 Benjamin Henry Latrobe, “General Plan of a Marine Asylum and Hospital proposed to be built at Washington,” 1812.
 “Portico” is inscribed at the Western entrance.

 Robert Mills, Plan of wings and courtyards, South Carolina Insane Asylum, 1821, in John M. Bryan, ed., Robert Mills, Architect (1989), pl.
-10. “Portico” is inscribed near the bottom of the plan.
+10. The portico is indicated at the botton center of the plan.

 Lewis Miller, “Mount Vernon” [detail], in Orbis Pictus (c.
 1849), 108.